 - Essential oils can also freshen up your carpet.
 Empty a new box of baking soda into a resealable bag and add 10-20 drops of your favorite scent.
 Mix it up and let the concoction sit for a few days, then shake it up again before sprinkling it on your carpet.
 Then let it sit for as long as you can afford to stay out of the living room before vacuuming it all up.
 This is also a great solution to managing pet odors in your living room!

-Using Essential Oils in the Laundry Room
+Best Essential Oils Uses in the Laundry Room

 - If you’re sensitive to chemically scented laundry detergents, essential oils are a natural way to add a fresh aroma to your clothing.
 Add a few drops of your favorite essential oil to unscented, powdered laundry detergent (store bought or homemade).
 A blend of lavender, lemon and grapefruit essential oils works well.